-I’ve been representing teachers before the NCTL, or National College for Teaching & Leadership, since its inception in 2013 (replacing the Teaching Agency).
+I’ve been representing teachers before the NCTL, or National College for Teaching & Leadership, since its inception in 2013 (update – in 2018, the NCTL changed its name to The Teaching Regulation Agency).

 Statistically, an astonishing 84% of all teachers who appear before a Professional Conduct Panel of the NCTL are struck off, meaning they are made the subject of a Prohibition Order and banned from the teaching profession.
 By comparison, 0% of the teachers represented at such hearings by my team have received a Prohibition Order to date.